 It really is quite incredible that one of the best battle royale games on PC is a free online browser game.
 Zombs Royale takes the simple assets and controls of Zombs.io and adds all the trappings of a PUBG-like, with a shrinking playable zone, random loot to scavenge, and 99 other players to outlive.
-It’s ridiculously fast-paced, so if you need to kill a couple of minutes and grab a poultry dinner than this one’s for you.
+It’s ridiculously fast-paced, so if you need to kill a couple of minutes and grab a poultry dinner then this one’s for you.
 It’s refreshing to see that the limits of free games with no downloads are still being pushed.

 Zombs.io is an impressively deep ‘survive the night’ style zombie game where you build a base, farm resources, build up your defences, and prepare to hunker down after the sun goes does and the undead begin attacking your base.
 Like other io games there are plenty of other players to fend off, too, so don’t leave your base undefended during the day either.

 There aren’t many funny games in general, let alone comedic free online games.
 Fortunately, Kingdom of Loathing is on hand to plug the gap with its ludicrous spin on classic RPG classes, like the saucerer who flings hot sauce at enemies to damage them, or the pastamancer, who can control long, lethal strings of pasta to take down foes from afar.
 As well as being ridiculous and humorous, Kingdom of Loathing is also a fully functioning MMORPG, with clan dungeons and PvP combat.
 So, if you’ve ever wanted your free online games with a smidge more food fights and seal clubbing then KoL is most definitely for you.

 And there you have it, a list of the finest online games at the fairest price of all: free.
-Of course if you’re wanting a bit more from your free PC games then we have a list of free MMOs and free Steam games.
+Of course, if you’re still wanting more then we have a list of free MMOs and free Steam games.
 If you can’t download any additional games on your system, check out this list of the best IO games around.
 So, what are you waiting for?
 There’s a whole world of free online games out there.